CAAPIM/apim-charts/charts/gateway/README.md

 ### OTK install or upgrade
 OTK job is used to install or upgrade otk on gateway.
 It supports Single, Internal and DMZ type of OTK installations.

+***NOTE: In dual gateway installation, restart the pods after OTK install or upgrade is required.***

 Prerequisites:
 * Create or upgrade the OTK Database https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-management-oauth-toolkit/4-6/installation-workflow/create-or-upgrade-the-otk-database.html
 * Configure cluster wide property for otk.port pointing to gateway ingress port.